 How to Measure for Replacement Registers and Grilles

-Figuring out how to measure a floor register can seem confusing, but the process is really quite simple.
+Grilles and vents come in different sizes.
+A standard floor vent size has a duct opening of 4 inches x 10 inches.
+Figuring out how to measure a floor register is simple.
 Follow these measurement instructions for a snug fit.

-- Locate the register or grille you are replacing and note if it is for a wall, ceiling or floor.
+- Locate the register or grille you are replacing.
+Note if it is for a wall, ceiling or floor.

 Things to Consider

-When it comes to choosing the right vent cover, you'll want to consider things like style, energy-efficiency and more.
+When it comes to choosing the right vent cover, you'll want to consider things like style and finish.

-In terms of style, a wide range of registers and grilles are available to match your home’s decor so you don’t have to make additional changes.
-Here are some of the options available to you online and in-store:
+A wide range of registers and grilles are available to match or complement your home’s decor.
+Here are some of the options available to you:

 - White registers and grilles: A great pick for any room with white trim, white registers and grilles blend seamlessly into your decor.

-- Black registers and grilles: Going for a dark design?
+- Black registers and grilles: Going for a monochromatic design?
 Black registers and grilles are excellent in more modern spaces.

-- Brown or tan registers and grills: A little more neutral than black, brown and tan registers look great in rooms with wood paneling.
+- Brown or tan registers and grills: More neutral than black, brown and tan registers look great in rooms with wood paneling.
 They also tend to blend better in more traditional homes.

 - Decorative vent covers: Decorative designs come in a variety of styles and finishes to match your room’s aesthetic.

-From choosing the best vent covers to finding replacement grilles and registers, we’ve got you covered no matter what style your home.
+From choosing the best vent covers to finding replacement grilles and registers, there are a variety of options.
 With the right upgrade, you can improve air flow and the overall appearance of any room.
 Need help identifying a register or grille?
 Find products fast with image search in The Home Depot app.
 Snap a picture of an item you like and we'll show you similar products.
 We can also help you find all of the HVAC supplies you need in your local store.